cryptobioz/Kodi-Pymote/README.md

 Kodi-Pymote
 ===========

 Remote control of Kodi with your desktop.
-Use your keyboard to control then.
+Use your keyboard to control it.

 How to use ?